 Improving maternal healthcare is essential to preventing obstetric fistula.
 Women and girls must play a central role in leading and informing discussions for change.

-We focus our efforts on prevention of obstetric fistula using a multi-pronged approach in communities where we work.
+We focus on prevention of obstetric fistula using a multi-pronged approach in communities where we work.

-Innovations such as the provision of free safe birth kits make health centers a more attractive place for expectant mothers to both attend antenatal clinics and give birth.
-We partner with health facilities to achieve this.
+Innovations such as the provision of free Safe Birth Kits make health centers a more attractive place for expectant mothers to attend antenatal clinics and give birth.
+TERREWODE partners with health facilities to provide the Safe Birth Kits.

-Through support of Obstetric Fistula Awareness and Advocacy Network (OFAAN) members – a diverse and vibrant network of community volunteers – we ensure continuous fistula education in communities.
-Our OFAAN is a vibrant grassroots network of trained outreach volunteers working tirelessly to spread awareness about the causes and risk factors of obstetric fistula in communities.
+Our Obstetric Fistula Awareness and Advocacy Network (OFAAN) is a diverse and vibrant grassroots network of trained outreach volunteers working tirelessly to spread awareness about the causes and risk factors of obstetric fistula in communities.

-OFAAN members assist expectant mothers and their families to plan for the delivery of their baby.
-This includes educating families on risk factors for obstetric fistula, encouraging them to save money in preparation for childbirth and to attend antenatal care clinics regularly as per medical recommendations.
+OFAAN members provide continuous fistula education in communities and assist expectant mothers and their families to plan for the delivery of their baby¬¬–including saving money in preparation for childbirth and to attend antenatal care clinics regularly as per medical recommendations.

-Our grassroots educational school-based programs, run by the OFAAN in partnership with schools, promote the rights of girls to education, health and property acquisition.
-These programs familiarize students with the causes of obstetric fistula and steps they should take to prevent it.
+Our grassroots Educational School-based Program, run by the OFAAN members in partnership with schools, promote the rights of girls to education, health, and property acquisition.
+TERREWODE’s School Program educates girl and boy students on the causes and prevention of obstetric fistula.